-Political commentator: Bennett is also a frequent participant on television, radio, and internet blogs regarding political issues, where he self-identifies as an "individual sovereignist," an "anti-corporatocracy advocate" and also as a "libertarian-right socialist."
+Political commentator: Bennett is also a frequent participant on television, radio, and internet blogs regarding political issues.
 He worked directly with Noam Chomsky at MIT as one of his students of linguistics and cognitive science and then as a research assistant in the period from 2000-2001, and credits Chomsky with significantly influencing his formative political thought.
 His media credits to date include appearances in the Windy City Times, the Chronicle of Higher Education, USA Today, interviews with The Guardian and Reuters, on NBCnews, in Business 2.0/CNN.com, and numerous times on Bruce Dumont's nationally-syndicated radio show "Beyond the Beltway" (also on WYCC 20 TV).
 Recently he has been tapped by Bruce Dumont to begin providing his own regular commentary as an independent in the form of web videos to boost the social media and brand portfolio of the Beyond the Beltway Brand, and has been asked to be a member of the Junior Board of Directors for the Museum of Broadcast Communication.

 Pianist: Commonly regarded as a former child-prodigy, Bennett won a prize in a Disney song-arranging contest at 5, recorded Chopin's Minute Waltz at 6 (video on YouTube), gave his debut concert at the age of 7 playing Liszt's Hungarian Rhapsody #2, won national acclaim in the PTA Reflections composition contest at 10, and at 14, gained international attention after becoming the one of the youngest in the world to ever perform and record Rachmaninov's 3rd Piano Concerto, resulting in a Steinway B grand piano being gifted to Bennett by an ecstatic benefactor.
 This benefactor further enabled studies with Juilliard and Curtis Faculty, including John Browning, Peter Serkin, Emanuel Ax, Jerome Lowenthal, Seymour Lipkin, Leon Fleisher, Dmitry Paperno, and Gary Graffman.
 Positive reviews by the Chicago Tribune, the Indianapolis Star, Ruth Laredo, Marvin Hamlisch, and John Bell Young, established him on the performing circuit through his teenage years.